“NOW it all makes sense!”

 Ask these questions when you read the news, when you’re with your family, when you’re walking in nature, when you’re stuck in traffic, when you’re making plans, when you’re lost in thought.
-Listen to the words, but to the spaces in between them – to the sensations, the emotions, the tastes, sounds, smells, and rhythms that they set in motion.
+Listen to the words, but also to the spaces in between them – and the sensations, emotions, tastes, sounds, smells, and rhythms that they set in motion.

 Then share what you hear and ask others to do the same.
 Rather than being captured by our own convenient stories, let’s start practicing how to make sense together.

 The monthly Musicality of Being workshops are an opportunity for immersion into collective somatic sensemaking.
 Together we explore deep listening in the park in Washington DC, through movement, meditation and collective dialogue.

 2022 workshop dates: July 30, August 27, September 24, October 22 & November 19.

 Learn more & register for an upcoming workshop